favourogundare/PerlSquad/CTT INTRO.md

 #### INITIAL USE CASES / USAGE SCENARIOS
 > To annotate duplicated genes that may have been missed in the initial .
 > Currently not enough information for more specific use cases and scenarios,
-> Section will be updated at a later time.
+> Section will be updated by the next time the Team meets with the client.

 #### NON-FUNCTIONAL REQUIREMENTS
 > Security is not a priority, all code used will have open source propiety rights